yul14nrc/DemoTektonPipelines/README.md

 `kubectl create namespace demopipelines`

-## 7. Installing tekton pipeline demo.
+## 7. Installing tekton demo pipelines.

+- (Optional) If you want to run a simple CI/CD demo pipeline you have to create a private docker registry to push and pull docker images and the create the kubernetes secret using the following command:

+`kubectl create secret docker-registry <secret-name> --docker-server=<your-registry-server> --docker-username=<your-name> --docker-password=<your-pword> --docker-email=<your-email>`

+Then run the following command to replace the secret name on the service account:

+`sed -i -e "s/SECRET_NAME/<your-secret-name>/g" DemoPipelines/resources/sa.yaml`

-- Run the following commands to install a demo pipeline with all the tasks associated.
+- Run the following commands to install demo pipelines with all the tasks associated.

+`kubectl apply -f DemoPipelines/resources/`

 `kubectl apply -f DemoPipelines/tasks/`

 `kubectl apply -f DemoPipelines/pipeline/`

+**NOTE**:

 ## 8. Running the tekton pipeline demo.
 - To run the tekton pipeline demo run the following command: